stetsolutions/pean/README.md

 The first thing you should do is install the Node.js dependencies.
 The boilerplate comes pre-bundled with a package.json file that contains the list of modules you need to start your application.
 To learn more about the modules installed visit the NPM & Package.json section.

 To install Node.js dependencies you're going to use npm again.
-In the application folder run this in the command-line:
+In the application folder, run this from the command-line:

 ```bash
 $ npm install